Joao4569/Hack-Man/README.md

 * We aimed to build a copy of the Pac-Man game with correctly functioning 'Hack-Man', dots and fruit to be eaten, ghosts who kill Hack-Man on collision, scoring system and tunnelling feature, where Hack-Man can leave and re-enter the maze.

 - ➡️ Target Audience
-* The game is built for people who enjoy retro gaming.
+* The game is built for people who enjoy retro gaming as well as fans of the original Pac-Man.
 * The game can be enjoyed by anyone.

 - ➡️ Benefits